 - The quality of the causal evidence presented in this report is low.
 This means we do not have confidence that the estimated effects are attributable to QOP; other factors likely contributed.

-Features of Quantum Opportunities Program (QOP)
+Quantum Opportunities Program (QOP)

 QOP was an intensive program comprised of case management and mentoring, education, developmental activities, community service, supportive services, and financial incentives.
 Services were provided year-round for up to five years to enrollees who had not yet graduated from high school.
 After high school graduation, participants received some continued mentoring and assistance applying to postsecondary education or training.
 According to the program model, case managers were to serve 15 to 25 students, and annual participation goals were 750 hours per enrollee who had not yet graduated from high school.
 For this evaluation, QOP was operated by seven community-based organizations, each affiliated with one to three high schools (11 high schools in total).